The 2022 Guide to State Park Camping Reservations in All 50 States

 Rhode Island

 Rhode Island’s reputation as a summer tourist hotspot makes its reservation system a bit more complicated than others.
-While they do not publish how far out you can make a reservation, if you reserve before June 1 of any given year, you’ll need to make a minimum of a 2-night reservation for the weekend or a 3-night reservation for the holidays.
+While the state doesn’t publish how far out you can make a reservation, if you reserve before June 1 of any given year, you’ll need to make a minimum of a 2-night reservation for the weekend or a 3-night reservation for holidays.
 If you can find a spot after June 1, you can make single-night reservations.
-During the peak season of summer, there is a 14-night maximum out of 21 days in the Ocean State.
+During the peak season (Thursday before Memorial Day Weekend in May through the Sunday of Labor Day weekend in September), there’s a 14-night maximum out of 21 days.

 Reservations: Rhode Island State Parks